MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/consuming.md

 # Consuming an Azure Cosmos DB Document Database

 _An Azure Cosmos DB document database is a NoSQL database that provides low latency access to JSON documents, offering a fast, highly available, scalable database service for applications that require seamless scale and global replication.
-This article explains how to use the Microsoft Azure DocumentDB Client Library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application._
+This article explains how to use the Azure Cosmos DB .NET Standard client library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application._

 > [!VIDEO https://youtube.com/embed/BoVH12igmbg]